AgileTemplates/SimpleBlog/README.md

 - `server` contains the Node code that runs the server.
 - `client` contains the React code that runs the client.

-## ✅ The tasks
+## ✅ Issues

-You are now ready to work on this project.
+You are now ready to start working on this project.
+You have been given a list of issues.
+Each issue should be completed **in isolation**. once you have completed an issue create a Pull Request but do not merge it.
+An issue is considered complete once you have opened the pull request.
+You can then go back to `main`, create a new branch and work on the next issue.

 Click the 'Projects' tab at the top of this page to get started.